ericbulloch/kwmd/tools/sqlmap.md

 ## Examples

 The sqlmap tool if really effective at testing forms to see if one of the parameters is vulnerable to sql injection.
 A typical use case for sqlmap is to find a form, capture a request for it and then hand that request to sqlmap.
 The sqlmap tool will check each parameter to see if they are vulnerable.
+If any of the parameters are vulnerable, it will get different data.

 ### With Sample Request